cbochs/grapple.nvim/README.md

 </details>

-### Containers Window
+### Loaded Scopes Window

-Open a floating window with all loaded containers.
+Open a floating window with all loaded scopes.
 This buffer is not modifiable.
 Some basic actions are available by default:

 - **Selection** (`<cr>`): open the tags window for the container under the cursor
 - **Deletion**: delete a line to reset the container